rust-lang/rust/editors/code/README.md

 # rust-analyzer

-This extension proves support for the [Rust programming language](https://www.rust-lang.org/).
+This extension provides support for the [Rust programming language](https://www.rust-lang.org/).

 ## Features